Consensys/doc.web3signer/docs/HowTo/Use-Configuration-File.md

 ---
 title: Use a configuration file
-description: Using the Web3Signer configuration file
+description: Use the Web3Signer configuration file
 sidebar_position: 5
 ---